nroutier/GrandPyBot/README.md

 ## Production deployment

-If you would like to deploy your app on a [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python), you will have to set up the envirnoment variables on the Heroku console, the Procfile is already set up to use a [gunicorn](https://gunicorn.org/) WSGI HTTP server.
+If you would like to deploy your app on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python), you will have to set up the envirnoment variables on the Heroku console, the Procfile is already set up to use a [gunicorn](https://gunicorn.org/) WSGI HTTP server.